Route nationale 13: Évreux to Caen, km 91 to km 210

 The road between Évreux and Caen follows a straight course of a former Roman road linking Paris to Normandy.
 The road crosses the river Risle and the A28 autoroute at La Rivière-Thibouville.
 The road bypasses the town of Lisieux before dropping into the Plaine de Caen, where it crosses the river Dives.
 The road then heads Northwest into Caen in which the N13 is now de-classified.

 Caen to Cherbourg km 210 to km 331

 After Caen, the road continues northwest past the Ardenne Abbey and around the historic town of Bayeux.
 The road's old course out of Bayeux has been numbered RD 513 while the new road, a dual carriageway, follows a non-linear course towards Carentan.
 The road passes the small town of Carentan and turns North towards Valognes and then the port of Cherbourg.
 Carentan bypass, built between 1994 and 1996, goes underneath the Canal de Carentan, where signals control access to the tunnel below the waterway.

+Village étape

+The route is served by the following Village étape, Sainte-Mère-Église.